andrew0x4c/oort/ISA.md

 ## IO

+Note: this is not yet implemented.

 TODO: IO will likely be memory mapped, without explicit input and output instructions.
+In particular, IO devices will likely be mapped starting at `0x_ffff_0000_0000_0000`.
+To avoid even more hardware details, the first few devices will be "magic"; reads and writes will immediately work without setup.